Background of asdoc

 Why was asdocx then written?

 Over the period of time, asdoc users felt a need for improvement and additional features, including myself.
 However, many of the asdoc routines are highly customized and hard-coded.
 Therefore, adding support for Microsoft Excel tables or LaTeX tables was not possible.
 Similarly, asdoc was written to produce tables in rich text format (RTF).
-This did not allow to produces tables in native open XML (docx) format.
+This did not allow to produce tables in native open XML (docx) format.
 And there were other issues that could not be easily fixed such as accessing and modifying individual elements of a table, adding columns to a table, etc. I needed to take a fresh perspective of the whole framework on how to structure the new program and how to make it more flexible.

 How is asdocx then different from asdoc

 |RTF Format||✓||✓||MS Excel||✘||✓||Native docx||✘||✓||LaTeX||✘||✓||Export Graphs||✘||✓||Unicode / Chinese Language||✘||✓||Custom Templates||✘||✓||Flexmat Support||✘||✓||tabmany command||✘||✓||table1 for patient baseline characteristics||✘||✓||codebook||✘||✓||Portable options||✘||✓||Works with putdocx||✘||✓|

 asdocx is available at $9.99 only for a limited time period.
 Its target price is $49 (after its evaluation / development stage).
 With the asdocx membership, you get :

 - Life-time license to use